greenelab/manubot-gpt-manuscript/manuscript.md

 Our findings are reported below.

-We enabled the Manubot AI revision workflow in the GitHub repositories of the three manuscripts (CCC: `https://github.com/greenelab/ccc-manuscript`, PhenoPLIER: `https://github.com/greenelab/phenoplier_manuscript`, Manubot-AI: `https://github.com/greenelab/manubot-gpt-manuscript`).
+We enabled the Manubot AI revision workflow in the GitHub repositories of the three manuscripts (CCC, PhenoPLIER, and Manubot-AI).
 This added the "ai-revision" workflow to the "Actions" tab of each repository.
 We triggered the workflow manually and used the three language models described above to produce one pull request (PR) per manuscript and model.
 These PRs can be accessed from the "Pull requests" tab of each repository.